hh23485/logseq_brain/pages/Learn little about Spark.md

 			- Map Reduce has limited expressive power, while many data processing requires higher-level expressions, such as `Join`, `Zip`, `Map`, `Sum`, `Max`, etc.
 				- Scope and Spark allowed users to write code like SQL, and high level operations.
 			- Map Reduce can only express one operation per task, and often data processing may contain multiple operations.
 While Map Reduce itself cannot concatenate and organize.
-				- Scope and Spark will convert the job to DAG,
+				- Scope and Spark will convert the job to DAG.
 			- Map Reduce is not faster enough compare to Spark
 - # Spark in Service Side
 	-